 Bonus tip #3: Take some ibuprofen

 One study found that ibuprofen can counteract some effects of THC.
-If you have an ibuprofen handy, you can try taking a safe dose to help you come down from your high.
+If you have an ibuprofen handy, you can try taking a safe dose with water and some food to help you come down from your high.

-If all of these suggestions fail and you find that you are still feeling alarmingly uncomfortable, you can always seek medical attention and tell a doctor or nurse that you are having a cannabis-induced anxiety attack.
+If all else fails and you find that you are still feeling alarmingly uncomfortable, you can always seek medical attention and tell a doctor or nurse that you are having a cannabis-induced anxiety attack.
 This option is always available, even in states where cannabis is illegal.
 From a medical perspective, physicians have your best interest in mind and want to do all they can to make sure you’re OK, even if it’s helping you come down when you’re too stoned.
+They cannot arrest you or pursue legal action against you for being too high.

 Hopefully, however, the above suggestions were just what you needed to counteract and hopefully stop that too-intense cannabis high.
-(Or, if none of these work, you could always follow Snoop Dogg’s advice and “put ur face in mayonnaise.”)
+(As a very last resort, you could always follow Snoop Dogg’s advice and “put ur face in mayonnaise.”)

 How do you stop being high and come down from overwhelming cannabis effects?
 Share your tips in the comments section!